Sibling StrifeAuthor: Gwen Miller

 Strife between siblings … it’s enough to weaken even the stoutest of hearts.

-Continual bickering and conflict is wearisome to the parents and can ruin an otherwise pleasant day.
+Continual bickering and conflict are wearisome to the parents and can ruin an otherwise pleasant day.
 In fact, my mother, who was an only child, says she remembers arguing with her doll, you have or will have to deal with contention.
 Contention is a direct result of our sinful nature.

 As I prayed and searched for wisdom, I became aware of the root cause of strife.
 It is pride.

-Pride is an attitude of arrogance or self importance.
+Pride is an attitude of arrogance or self-importance.
 Pride seeks its own way and is selfish.
 Right away a light went on for me.
 I no longer needed to hear who started it or who did what to whom; I could focus on the root of the problem.

 Often times when my children were bickering, I would automatically look for a way to restore peace.
 My first reaction was to separate the offenders.
 I might send them to their rooms or change their focus by giving them extra chores.
 This did result in an immediate focal change, but it didn’t deal with the heart of the issue.
 So, I found there was no lasting change of behavior.
 The problem was merely covered over only to resurface a little later.

 I became aware that God’s antidote for overcoming evil was to do good.
 There are many references in the book of Psalms that refer to purposely doing good to others regardless of the other person’s response.
-Furthermore, Jesus spoke of doing good to those who hate you and even praying for them (see Luke 6:27).
+Furthermore, Jesus spoke of doing good to those who hate you and even praying for them (Luke 6:27).

 Right away there was an opportunity to put godly principles into action in our family and overcome evil with good.
 Luke and Mark began to squabble at the breakfast table.
 I informed the boys that we would begin to overcome evil by doing good.
-I pointed out that their behavior toward one another was not getting better, even though they were punished, but that it was growing worse.
+I pointed out that their behavior toward one another was not getting better even though they were punished, but that it was growing worse.
 So, they would be required to serve one another when there was conflict, starting immediately.

-I said, Luke you will need to clean up Mark’s breakfast dishes for him.
+I said, “Luke, you will need to clean up Mark’s breakfast dishes for him.
 Mark, you will clean up Luke’s breakfast dishes.
-And you will kindly thank one another for your brother’s act of kindness toward you.
+And you will kindly thank one another for your brother’s act of kindness toward you.”
 A look of shock and disbelief came over their faces.
 Mark, my younger son, began to cry, asking me if he could just be sent to his room.
 Sadly, I saw that he would rather be punished than be good to his brother.